singharyan006/algo-practice/README.md

-# 🧠 Algorithm Practice: Merge Sort & Fibonacci
+# 🧠  Algorithm Practice: Merge Sort, Fibonacci & Linked List

 This project contains simple yet fundamental algorithm implementations done as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-The focus is on recursive thinking and solving problems like the Fibonacci sequence and Merge Sort from scratch using JavaScript.
+The focus is on recursive thinking and solving problems like the Fibonacci sequence, Merge Sort and Linked Lists from scratch using JavaScript.

 ---